ryanpv/ryanpv/README.md

 <h1 align="center">Hi 👋, I'm Ryan Voong</h1>
 <p align="center">I am a full-stack developer with a bit more focus for the backend.
 I am located in the Greater Toronto Area of Ontario, Canada.
 I currently work as a Registered Nurse, but currently looking to transition into a full-time software developer.
 I love to solve puzzles and enjoy learning new things to improve myself.
+As I embark on this journey of growth and elevate my capabilities, I hope to learn of ways that I can elevate those around me as well.
 Always open to connect and have a chat!</p>

 <h3 align="center">What I'm currently working on:</h3>
 <p align="center">Currently I've been learning on how video streaming works.
 Using HLS format, I am leveraging certain AWS services such as Cloudfront CDN, S3, and Lambda to create a video streaming server.
 This project will allow users to store and serve video content more securely while having scaling capabilities.</p>